apache/incubator-weex-site/docs/docs/components/textarea.md

 ## Attributes

 The `textarea` component supports all the properties of the `input` component.
-Besides, it support the `row` attributes.
+Besides, it support the `rows` attributes.

-* **row**, number, default is 2.
+* **rows**, number, default is 2.
 Specify the rows of a textarea.

 ## Styles